JieFeng-cse/academic-kickstart/content/home/experience.md

   * Design a benchmark for grasping deformable objects

-  * A systematical project starts from Mujoco engine, finish graphics work and then benchmarking main-stream robot learning methods.
+  * A systematical project starts from Mujoco engine.
+I will finish graphics work and then benchmark main-stream robot learning methods.

     """